7 Ways to Fight Seasonal Allergies

 Though humid air can be a problem, dry air can also be a problem, irritating your nose and lungs.
 In this case, you'll want to add some moisture to the air with a humidifier.
 Among these, the whisper-quiet Levoit, which can humidify a 300 room is our favorite.
 The Levoit LV600H surpasses the competition to deliver excellent humidifying with features like warning lights, a remote control and built-in air freshener.
 It will also keep your bank account happy, as it doesn’t require any replacement parts, like filters, to keep it working all season long.

 Keep clothes & linens clean with an allergy-friendly washing machine

-Washing bedding regularly—once a week—is key to keep it free of allergy irritating dust and dust mites.
-Additionally, washing clothing, especially outerwear, frequently can help prevent members of the household from tracking allergens in from the outside.
-You'll also want to keep bathmats, towels, curtains, cushion slipcovers and throw rugs as clean as possible by throwing them in the wash, if you can (be sure to check the manufacturer's care instructions first).
+Washing bedding once a week is the key to keeping it free of irritating dust and dust mites.
+Washing your clothing frequently, especially outerwear, also helps prevent bringing in allergens from outside.
+Keep bathmats, towels, curtains, cushion slipcovers and throw rugs as clean as possible by throwing them in the wash, too, if you can.
+(Check the manufacturer's care instructions first.)

 A regular cycle in hot water should suffice for most items, but if you're in the market for a new washer, look for a sanitize mode or a mode that meets NSF protocol P351, which means it sanitizes items and kills dust mites and other allergens.
 LG has a special allergy cycle that cleans with hot steam to remove 95 percent of allergens, making it the perfect way to get dust out of bedding, towels and just about everything else.
 The LG WM3700HWA washer can handle any laundry task you have for it, with a heavy-duty, 4.5-cubic-foot capacity and a speed wash cycle for quicker cleaning so you can get the laundry done and move on with your life.